AmFobes/R6-/index.md

 ---
+title: Home
 layout: default
-title: Home
 nav_order: 1
-description: "R6pp is an easy C++ interface for rainbow six siege"
+description: R6pp is an easy C++ interface for rainbow six siege
-permalink: /
+permalink: "/"
 ---

 These docs are made to be easily understood by someone with decent computer knowledge, one thing I hate as a highschool student is something with confusing documentation.